Geodesic planes in a geometrically finite end and the halo of a measured lamination: Geodesic planes outside convex core I: purely atomic bending

-We start with the following proposition: \begin{prop} If the bending lamination is purely atomic, i.e. $\mathcal{L}_m=\varnothing$, then any support plane $P$ to a flat piece is closed. \end{prop} \begin{proof} The stabilizer $\stab_\Gamma(\tilde P)$ is a convex cocompact nonelementary Fuchsian group of second kind.
-A fundamental domain of $\stab_\Gamma(\tilde P)$ in $\tilde P\cup C$ is compact in $\mathbb{H}^3\cup\Omega$, on which the action of $\Gamma$ is properly discontinuous.
-An argument similar to that of Proposition~\ref{prop: support_leaf} then gives the result. \end{proof} Since in this case a support plane either supports a flat piece, or an atom in $\mathcal{L}_a$, this proposition and Proposition~\ref{prop: support_leaf} imply that all support planes are closed, giving \ref{item:cylinder} and \ref{item:nonelementary} of Proposition~\ref{prop: atomic}.
+More generally, we can take away from $\tilde P$ finitely many orbits of small enough horodisks (so that these horodisks project down to disjoint cuspidal neighborhoods on $\partial E_+$) similar to the proof Propostion~\ref{prop:horodisks}.
+The remaining portion has a compact fundamental domain for the action of $\stab_\Gamma(\tilde P)$.
+We can then argue as above to obtain the desired result. \end{proof} Since in this case, a support plane either supports a flat piece or an atom in $\mathcal{L}_a$, this proposition and Proposition~\ref{prop: support_leaf} imply that all support planes are closed, giving \ref{item:cylinder} and \ref{item:nonelementary} of Proposition~\ref{prop: atomic}.
 It remains to consider the case when $P$ is an asymptotic plane, or equivalently $|C\cap\Lambda|=1$.

 The following lemma is true for an arbitrary bending lamination (not necessarily purely atomic): \begin{lm} Let $C_1,C_2$ be two non-tangent circles contained in $\overline{\Omega_+}$ such that $C_1\cap\Lambda=C_2\cap\Lambda=p$, then $p$ is a fixed point of a hyperbolic element in $\Gamma$ corresponding to an atom in $\mathcal{L}_a$. \end{lm} \begin{proof} Indeed, note that $\overline{\Omega_+}$ contains a circle $C'$ such that $C'\cap\Lambda=p$ and $C'$ is tangent to neither $C_1$ nor $C_2$ (see Figure~\ref{fig:tangent circles}).
-Moreover, $C'$ must be shadowed by a support plane; if we enlarge the circle $C'$ (but make sure that it remains tangent to $C'$ at $p$), then it must first meet the limit set elsewhere.
-Thus $p$ is the endpoint of a leaf, so it must be the endpoint of some lift of an atom, as desired. \end{proof}
+Moreover, $C'$ must be shadowed by a support plane; if we enlarge the circle $C'$ (but make sure that it remains tangent to $C'$ at $p$), then it must first meet the limit set elsewhere (note that \emph{a priori}, it is not immediately clear that it meets the limit set elsewhere at only one point).
+For the corresponding plane, we have $P'\cap\partial E_+=\hull(C'\cap\Lambda)$ by \cite[Lemma II.1.6.2]{bending}.
+As $p$ is an isolated point in $C'\cap\Lambda$, it must be the end point of a leaf.

+Note that by rotating the circle $C'$ slightly around $p$, we find another support plane containing a leaf ending at $p$.
+By the description of the shape of the convex core boundary in the last section, if $p$ is the end point of a lift of a leaf in a minimal component of $\mathcal{L}_m$, then there is only one unique support circle meeting $\Lambda$ at $p$.